rails/rails/guides/source/getting_started.md

 but will be very soon.

-The `method: :put` option tells Rails that we want this form to be submitted via the `PUT`, HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.
+The `method: :put` option tells Rails that we want this form to be submitted via the `PUT` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.

 TIP: By default forms built with the _form_for_ helper are sent via `POST`.